joshcalafell/Personal-Portfolio/README.md

 ## A little about me...

-I am a Senior Front End Engineer with 10+ years of experience in leading and developing web applications.
-Proven track record of success in designing, developing, and delivering high-quality user interfaces.
+I am a UI Deveoper/Architect with 10+ years of experience in planning, developing, and delivering high-quality user interfaces.

-have strong expertise in front-end technologies and frameworks including HTML, CSS/SCSS, JavaScript, TypeScript, NodeJS, Angular, React, Redux, Storybook and I have been trained to work with a variety of development processes such as CCD (Component Driven Development), TDD (Test Driven Development), Agile, and Kanban.
+I've worked extensively with front-end technologies and frameworks including HTML, CSS/SCSS, JavaScript, TypeScript, Node, Nx, Angular, React, Redux, Storybook and I have been trained to work with a variety of development processes such as CCD (Component Driven Development), TDD (Test Driven Development), Agile, and Kanban.

+I also have experience with state management techniques (Redux, NgRx, Flux, etc...), monorepos, micro front-ends, and integrating with APIs and other various back-end and cloud services (such as AWS and GCP).

-Also, I have a foundational knowledge of data structures and common patterns and logic.
-Also, I have strong leadership and team-building skills and have served as an Architect and Team Lead for half of my career.
+In addition, I have a foundational knowledge of data structures, algorithms, optimization, scalability, common design patterns, and programming paradigms -- along with strong leadership and team-building skills.

+Although I'm framework agnostic at heart, I'mm strongest with TypeScript / Angular.
+Enjoy my portfolio, it's a work in progress...

-Top Skills
+## Top Skills
 * HTML, CSS, JavaScript, TypeScript
 * Angular (RxJs, NgRx), React (Redux), Vue
 * Wireframing, Prototyping, Storybook, Figma